 - Seating: A cozy chair or loveseat is the ideal pick when you want to curl up with a good book in your peaceful retreat.
 Get even comfier and stretch out with a luxurious chaise lounge.

 - Tables: Of course, you’ll need somewhere to set your beverages.
-Place a side table or cocktail table next to your seat so you can keep all of your necessities within arm’s reach.
+Place a side table or cocktail table next to your seat to keep all of your necessities within arm’s reach.

 - Decor: Use your decor to layer on the comfort in your space.
-A cushioned ottoman allows you to kick up your feet while you enjoy nature, and a weather-resistant rug softens hard concrete or wood.
+A cushioned ottoman allows you to lean back and relax while you enjoy nature, and patio rugs shield bare feet from rough concrete pavers.

 - Greenery: For the final touch, incorporate the landscape into your design.
-If you have limited space, such as on a balcony, try adding a few planters with tropical flowers and plants.
+If you have limited space, such as on a balcony, try adding a few planters filled with tropical flowers and leafy ferns.

 Host with the Most

 - Seating: You’ll need plenty of space for visitors.
-Consider a spacious outdoor sofa or sectional to accommodate the maximum number of guests.
+Consider a spacious outdoor sofa or sectional to accommodate a maximum number of guests.

 - Dining: Instead of the traditional table and chairs, opt for a few bar tables or bistro sets so everybody can move around, mingle and enjoy conversation with different groups while they munch on appetizers.

 - Lighting: When your gathering goes on late into the night, you’ll need ample lighting.
-Set the mood with solar-powered lanterns throughout your flowerbeds and a chic outdoor chandelier to your covered patio so guests can dance and have fun beyond the midnight hour.
+Set the mood with solar-powered lanterns throughout your flowerbeds, or add a chic outdoor chandelier to your covered patio so guests can dance and have fun beyond the midnight hour.

 Family Fun Time

-When you have children, there are a few important things to consider while designing a patio layout.
+When you have children, there are some important things to consider while designing a patio layout.
 You need a place for little ones to play safely, as well as a comfy spot to dine and hang out.
 Check out these pointers to make your backyard kid-friendly.

-If you have a pool, odds are you’ll be spending lots of sunny days splashing and soaking up the sun.
-Place a conversation set in your patio layout, so everybody has a spot to relax before diving back in.
+- Poolside If you have a pool, odds are you’ll be spending lots of sunny days splashing and soaking up the sun.
+Place a conversation set in your patio layout so everybody can relax before diving back in.
 Add a cantilever umbrella for some cool shade where you need it the most and consider additional storage for pool toys.

-Customizing your outdoor living space may feel daunting, but these helpful hints can steer you in the right direction.
-When in doubt, remember that you can always rearrange to reflect a new goal o a change in your style.
-Now it’s time to start designing a patio layout that perfectly suits your purpose and personality.
+Customizing your outdoor living space may seem daunting, but these helpful hints can steer you in the right direction.
+When in doubt, remember that you can always rearrange your design to reflect a new goal or a change in your style.